seamile/jsonfmt/README.md

 $ cat test/example.json | jsonfmt -i 4
 ```

-### 2. Features for handling large JSON document.
+### 2. Features for handling large JSON data.

 #### View a large JSON with pager-mode.

 The pager-mode is similar to the command `more`.

-*jsonfmt* will automatically present the result in pager-mode when the JSON document is too large to overflow the window display area.
+*jsonfmt* will automatically present the result in pager-mode when the JSON data is too large to overflow the window display area.

 The key-binding of the pager-mode is same as command `more`: